At Barfad Willow I currently grow seventeen different varieties.

 Dicky Meadows (Salix purpurea): A waxy, slender, willow, a little more stout that the Dicks'.
 Dry rods vary between a dark to a lighter brown, sometimes it varies within the stem, and sometimes it's quite even.
 The lighter stems have tiny dark buds which makes it very attractive.
 The butt ends can be pretty bendy, especially on the larger rods.

-Packing Twine (Salix purpurea): A strong basket making willow with mostly black buds.
-It often dries almost black, although the body of the stems are sometimes an attractive mottled black/charcoal green.
-Gradually the rods lighten to become a greenish chocolatey brown at the tips, sometimes with a reddish tinge.
+Packing Twine (Salix purpurea): A strong basket making willow with chocolatey brown buds.
+It tends to dry almost black near the butt ends grading into a variety of mottled olive greens towards the tips.
+Sometimes the tips develop a gentle reddish tinge.
 Packing Twine is a tough willow which will require extra soaking.

 Irish Brittany Green (Salix purpurea): Slender green stems make Brittany Green another popular basket willow.
 It produces lots of 6-8ft rods that can be wavy - unlike their 'blue' counterpart.